Cheplop/README.md/README.md

 # README.md
-Hi, my name is Remiel a freshman at USTP taking up the prorgram Information Technology.
-Fun fact about me is that I despised coding which resulted tried to resort to nursing feld but then realized nursing is not for me and now I am back and learning how to code.
+Hi, my name is Remiel a freshman at USTP taking up the program Information Technology.
+Fun fact about me is that I despised coding which resulted my decision resorting to nursing feld but then realized nursing is not for me and now I am back and learning how to code.